krivard/codalab-worksheets-wiki/Dev_Getting-Started-on-Mac.md

 If you are a developer and want to help build CodaLab, this page will explain how to to get started.

 To use and test the submission process, a queue server will need to be installed.
-[RabbitMQ](http://www.rabbitmq.com/download.html) installs easily on Linux and Windows and requires no configuration out of the box for testing purposes.
+[RabbitMQ](http://www.rabbitmq.com/download.html) installs easily on a Mac and requires no configuration out of the box for testing purposes.
 A database besides SQLite is recommended.
 MySQL and Postgres work on Windows, Linux and Mac.

 ## Install Prerequisites